 AUBURN [mdash] Mary Beth Gergely, 54, of Auburn, AL passed away June 6th following a brief illness.
 Daughter of Bill and Carmen Gergely, Mary was born July 3, 1966.
 A 1984 graduate of Princeton High School, Mary earned her Bachelor of Arts degree from Concord College in 1992.
 Following gradu…

-- This week in West Virginia history
+- This Week in West Virginia History

-Sorry, there are no recent results for popular images.
+Sorry, there are no recent results for popular videos.